YZircon/MeshViewer/README.md

 - `cmake -G Ninja ..`
 - `ninja`

-Then, you'll find a executable file named `GLYT.exe` and a Dynamic Linking Library named `glfw3.dll` in the `build` folder.
+Then, you'll find a executable file named `MeshViewer.exe` and a Dynamic Linking Library named `glfw3.dll` in the `build` folder.
 This is  what you have build.

 Currently, the shader & resource path is hard-coded in `main.cpp` , to make the program run correctly, the architecture of your directory should be like the below: